Names. Love them or hate them, we all have them!

 We use life-story interviewing and creative life-writing methods to capture ‘name stories’ through which adults describe and make sense of their adoption-related naming and identity experiences.

 The purpose of this study is to explore experiences of names and naming in adoptive family life.
 We aim to explore identities, family relationships and belonging revealed through ‘name stories’, told by adopters and by adults who were adopted as children.
 Ultimately, findings will be used to develop understanding of naming in adoption and may contribute towards improved policies and practices.

 This study explores ‘name stories’ told by adults who are adoptees or by people who have been adopted.
 This could be many decades ago or more recently.
-We want to speak to:
+Participants in our study are:

 - Adults (18+) who were adopted in England or Wales in the 1980s, 1990s and 2000s

 - People who have adopted (adopters) in England or Wales

 Dr Jane Pilcher is the Principal Investigator on the adoption name stories project.
 She is Associate Professor of Sociology in the School of Social Sciences at Nottingham Trent University.

 Jane is an expert in personal naming practices, in terms of identities and bodies, gendered forenames, and also family surname choices in the context of greater diversity and flexibility in contemporary gender identities and family relationships.
 Jane is the founder and director of the People's Names Research Network, an affiliation of academics around the world who study personal names.

 Follow Jane on Twitter @sociologyblog

 Professor Amanda Coffey is a Co-Investigator on the adoption name stories project.
 She is Deputy Vice-Chancellor and Provost at the University of the West of England (UWE Bristol).